Assessment Access Arrangements

 Please check your School's individual mitigating circumstances policy, including deadlines for each semester and where to submit the claim.

-Temporary assessment arrangements due to short-term illness or temporary disability
+Temporary assessment arrangements due to short-term illness or temporary impairment

-If you require temporary assessment arrangements due to a short-term illness or disability, you should submit a request to your School with a medical note dated within four weeks before the start of the assessment period.
+If you require temporary assessment arrangements due to a short-term illness or impairment (e.g. a broken arm), you should submit a request to your School with a medical note dated within four weeks before the start of the assessment period.

 You will receive an email from the Assessment & Progress Team once your assessment arrangements have been made.